This post may contain affiliate links. Please read our disclosure policy.

 Unlock the secrets to the crispiest, juiciest fried chicken you’ve ever tasted!
-We’ll take you through 10 simple steps, from selecting the perfect chicken to mastering the frying technique that will elevate your fried chicken game to new heights.
+We’ll take you through 10 simple steps, from selecting the perfect chicken to mastering the frying technique that will make your chicken rival KFC.
 Get ready to impress your family and friends with this classic Southern comfort food done right.

-Choose a small, organic chicken and have your butcher cut it up for you.
+Choose a small, organic chicken and have your butcher cut it up for you, unless you know how to cut it up yourself.
+I have never been good at this, despite watching my mother, grandmother, and sister do it right in front of me.
 The smaller the chicken, the more tender and flavorful the meat will be.

 A metal bowl filled with a creamy mixture containing small, scattered chunks of food, placed on a wooden surface.